philipptempel/academic-kickstart/content/publication/tempel-2017-b/index.md

   the inertial parameters making it important to obtain such quantities through experiments.
-  In this work, we assess the topic of inertial parameter identification of a parallel flexible-link manipulator exemplified by the suspended cable-driven parallel robot COGIRO.
+  In this work, we assess the topic of inertial parameter identification of a parallel flexible-link manipulator exemplified by the suspended cable-driven parallel robot CoGiRo.
 Identification equations are derived from Newton-Euler equations of motion of an arbitrary point fixed to a rigid-body.
 Laboratory experiments for identification of the inertial parameters are then introduced and results are presented.
-Within the limitations of the sensors and data acquisition methods, reasonable results have been obtained, thereby validating the procedure for suspended cabledriven parallel robots.
+Within the limitations of the sensors and data acquisition methods, reasonable results have been obtained, thereby validating the procedure for suspended cable-driven parallel robots.
 publication: '*Robotics and Automation (ICRA 2017): 2017 IEEE/RAS International Conference on*'